gepser/gepser/README.md

 ## Hi there, I'm Gepser 👋

-### I'm an Infrastructure Engineer!
+### I'm an Engineer Manager with experience in Infrastructure and Backend!
-- 🦾 I’m currently working at [Beek][beek]
+- 🦾 My past jobs include [Beek][beek] and [PayPal][paypal]
 - 🗺 I like to travel
 - ♟ I like to play Chess
 - 👀 Ask me about my side projects
-- 🙌🏼 I've also worked as a CTO and Software Engineer
+- 🙌🏼 I've also worked as a CTO, Infrastructure and Software Engineer
-- 🏯 Fun fact: I am learning Japanese and German
+- 🏯 Fun fact: I am learning German and Japanese

 ### Connect with me: